 - Education – get informed to gain control

 You can be the change you need in your life.
 Deciding to take back your life is an important step which not everyone is ready to make, and that’s okay.
-If you are ready to learn more about “Asperger Syndrome”, how to work on your relationship and to invest in yourself, please join our community, “ASPERGER SYNDROME & RELATIONSHIPS: Life with an Adult on the Autism Spectrum”.
+If you are ready to learn more about “Asperger Syndrome”, how to work on your relationship and to invest in yourself, please join our community, Asperger Syndrome: Partners & Family of Adults with ASD.
 You can go much further if you start rebuilding your identity.
 Being authentic is the key to success in life.